 If Mass Cultural Council determines that the applicant has grounds for reconsideration, the LCC must convene a quorum of members and review the application, as if for the first time.
 Following all published state guidelines and council priorities, the LCC must decide whether to approve or deny the grant request and must notify the applicant of the final determination in writing.

-- On September 1, LCC funding priorities and additional requirements will appear on their council profiles.
+- By noon on September 1, LCC funding priorities and additional requirements will appear on their council profiles.
 Applicants should visit the profile of the LCC to which they are applying to learn of any priorities or required supplemental materials, such as a support letter, to be submitted with their application.